FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Conflict-free Collective Routing

-\textbf{(4) Intelligent Device Placement.} Another method to prevent conflicts is through intelligent device placement (mapping) of the training workers to the physical NPUs at the start time.
-For e.g., if in \autoref{fig:FredArchitecture}(j) the workers mapped to NPUs of port $1, 4$ swap their locations, the conflict does not happen.
+\ParaTitle{(4) Intelligent Device Placement.} Another method to prevent conflicts is through intelligent device placement (mapping) of the training workers to the physical NPUs at the start time.
+For example, if in~\autoref{fig:FredArchitecture}(j) the workers mapped to NPUs of ports $1$ and $4$ swap their locations, the conflict does not happen.

-\textit{In FRED we prioritize the communication performance and do not use options (1) and (3).
-We use option (2) to simplify the device placement algorithm by only using FRED$_{3}$($P$) switches, ensuring that we have three colors in our routing algorithm protocol.
-Then, for the device placement algorithm, we map the training workers within the same MP group on consecutive physical NPUs followed by iterating over workers within PP and DP, respectively.
-This is sufficient to prevent routing conflicts for 3D-Parallelism communication patterns.
-Due to space limits, we do not show the full algorithm. }
+\emph{In \ours, we prioritize the communication performance and do not use options (1) and (3).
+We use option (2) to simplify the device placement algorithm by only using \oursns$_{3}$($P$) switches, ensuring that we have three colors in our routing algorithm protocol.
+Then, for the device placement algorithm, we map the training workers within the same MP group on consecutive physical NPUs, followed by iterating over workers within PP and DP, respectively.
+This is sufficient to prevent routing conflicts for 3D-Parallelism communication patterns.}